netcrest/hazelcast-desktop/README.md

 1. Unzip the `hazelcast-desktop_<version>.zip` file anywhere in the file system.
 It will create the `hazelcast-desktop_<version>` root directory.
 2. Edit `bin_win\setenv.bat` or `bin_sh/setenv.sh` to include the correct paths for **JAVA_HOME** and **CODEBASE_URL**.
-3. Hazelcast Desktop requires the Hazelcast addon library which must be obtained from Hazelcast by contacting the Hazelcast Consulting group.
-This library comes in the form of a single jar file.
-Place it in the `plugins/` directory.

-## Supported Java Versions
+## Java Versions

 Hazelcast Desktop runs on Java 1.8 or later versions.

 ## Running Hazelcast Desktop

 By default, Hazelcast Desktop shows the login window during startup.
 To use the login window, all of Hazelcat client configuration must be done in the `etc/pado.properties` file.
-To disable the login window and use the `etc/hazelcast-client.xml` file instead, set the `hazelcast.client.config.file.enabled` properpty in the `etc/pado.properties` as follows:
+To disable the login window and use the `etc/hazelcast-client.xml` file instead, set the `hazelcast.client.config.file.enabled` properpty to `true` in the `etc/pado.properties` as follows:

 ```
-hazelcast.client.config.file.enabled=false
+hazelcast.client.config.file.enabled=true
 ```

 ### Linux/MacOS